 He earned an MFA from The City College of New York, was a Teacher of Special Programs with the National Writing Project at UC Berkeley, and currently teaches at Baruch College.

-He is working on a debut novel, the opening chapter of which has been shortlisted for The Master’s Review Novel Excerpt Prize and longlisted for both Uncharted and Santa Fe Writers Project prizes.
+He is working on a debut novel, the opening chapter of which has won the 2026 Novel Excerpt Grand Prize at The Master’s Review .

 Contact him at: nick.otte@gmail.com